 The Rutgers Center for Corporate Law and Governance is an interdisciplinary forum for research, analysis, and discussion of current issues in corporate law and governance.

-The Center for Gender, Sexuality, Law & Policy (CGSLP) supports interdisciplinary and cross-sector research, policy, programming, and classroom initiatives in furtherance of gender- and sexuality-based equity in law and policy.
+The Rutgers Center for Gender, Sexuality, Law & Policy serves as a cross-sector hub for students, faculty, policymakers, and practitioners dedicated to gender- and sexuality-based equity in law and policy domestically and internationally.

 The Rutgers Center for Government Compliance and Ethics (RCGCE) seeks to advance the application of effective ethics and compliance program principles as an element of public governance at the federal, state, and local levels in the United States and worldwide.